3 Ways to Parade at Home

 - Get your imaginary friends involved!
 Kids can line up their stuffed animal friends, dolls, and action figures outside along the driveway or sidewalk as the “audience” to watch them ride on by.
 Or, they can decorate their toy wagon and pull their favorite friend around the house for an indoor parade.
 Mom and Dad, you can be the adoring audience in this scenario and even have grandparents and other relatives join via video call.

 How will your family parade at home?
-Let us know your ideas by using #radioflyer!
+Let us know your ideas and share your picture with us by using #radioflyer or tagging @radioflyerinc on social media!